DAVIDSULULOLA/GOJO-MD/README.md

 ## 🌟 `Bot Intro and Features`
 [![XLICON](https://i.imgur.com/bWfDDEU.jpg)](https://youtu.be/WcA7GZuaN0A)

-### ℹ️ **About XLICON-V2**
+### ℹ️ **About GOJO-MD**
-XLICON-V2 is a versatile Multi-Device WhatsApp bot developed by [Salman Ahamed](https://github.com/salmanytofficial).
+GOJO-MD is a versatile Multi-Device WhatsApp bot developed by [S](https://github.com/sa).
 It offers a wide range of features, making it an advanced and user-friendly bot for various purposes.

 <p align="center"><img src="https://profile-counter.glitch.me/{Xcelsama}/count.svg" alt="Xcelsama :: Visitor's Count" /></p>